-Suddenly Grouard and the scout with him, Baptiste, “Big Bat” Pourier, jumped on their ponies and galloped down the hill at break-neck speed.
+Suddenly Grouard and the scout with him, Baptiste “Big Bat” Pourier, jumped on their ponies and galloped down the hill at break-neck speed.
 Reaching them, Grouard cried out, “Be quick, and follow me for your lives.”
 The panic on the face of the veteran scout convinced all of them to instantly mount and ride without any order from Sibley.

 (Left: 'Dismounted: The 4th Troopers Moving' by Frederic Remington.)

 They were not on the flat, open plain.
-This was rougher, rolling hills and sandstone bluffs near the foothills of the Bighorn Mountains to the west, but they raced recklessly through it, with death on their heels.
+This was rougher -- rolling hills and sandstone bluffs near the foothills of the Bighorn Mountains to the west, but they raced recklessly through it, with death on their heels.
 Finding a place near one of the bluffs where they could hide their horses, they halted.
 Grouard, Pourier, Sibley and Finerty, the four who had field glasses, clamored to the top to look back on whatever it was Grouard had seen.

 What they saw was, as Grouard described it, “Sitting Bull’s war party.”
 First a few warriors, decked out in what Finerty called “their full war costume,” came over the hills about a mile to the east, then dozens, then so many they “covered the hilly country far and wide,” according to Finerty.
 What Finerty and his comrades did not yet know, was that this band of Sioux and Cheyenne were flush with the confidence of victory.
-They were the same warriors who had wiped out most of the Custer’s 7th Cavalry just a few miles from there less than two weeks earlier in what is now known as “Custer’s Last Stand,” the greatest Native American victory of the Indian Wars.
+They were the same warriors who had wiped out most of Custer’s 7th Cavalry just a few miles from there, less than two weeks earlier, in what is now known as “Custer’s Last Stand,” the greatest Native American victory of the Indian Wars.